thesadru/disnake/docs/ext/commands/commands.rst

         await ctx.send(arg)

-On the bot using side, you can provide positional arguments by just passing a regular string:
+On the bot using side, yo can provide positional arguments by just passing a regular string:

 .. image:: /images/commands/positional1.png

-To make use of a word with spaces in between, you should quote it:
+To make use of a word with spaces in between, yo shold quote it:

 .. image:: /images/commands/positional2.png

-As a note of warning, if you omit the quotes, you will only get the first word:
+As a note of warning, if yo omit the quotes, yo will only get the first word:

 .. image:: /images/commands/positional3.png

-Since positional arguments are just regular Python arguments, you can have as many as you want:
+Since positional arguments are just regular Python arguments, yo can have as many as yo want:

 .. code-block:: python3

     @bot.command()
     async def test(ctx, arg1, arg2):
-        await ctx.send(f'You passed {arg1} and {arg2}')
+        await ctx.send(f'Yo passed {arg1} and {arg2}')

 Variable
 ++++++++++

-Sometimes you want users to pass in an undetermined number of parameters.
+Sometimes yo want users to pass in an undetermined number of parameters.
 The library supports this similar to how variable list parameters are done in Python:

 .. code-block:: python3